 I have lived in North Seaton for 40 years and represented this community for 30 yrs as the local County Councillor.
 This community is very important to me and ensuring that its children receive the best possible education is a main priority.
 During the planning and building of the academy I took an active role as part of the steering group overseeing the development.
 Leaving school in 1970 I worked in the mining industry for 25 years in a number of management roles.
 Moving from mining, I have continued in a number of different roles from Factory Manager, Health and Safety Manager and Project Management in the Oil and Gas Industry.

 I am a lawyer and spent my legal career at Dickinson Dees LLP, latterly Bond Dickinson LLP, from 1989-2016 as a Disputes Resolution lawyer working nationwide, and latterly Senior Partner.
 I am Chair of Newcastle Gateshead Initiative, the destination marketing organisation for Newcastle, Gateshead and the wider region.
 I am also Chair of Trustees of Newcastle United Foundation, Chair of the Regional Development Committee for Prince’s Trust, Council Member for North East England Chamber of Commerce and a member of the Advisory Board for Newcastle University Business School.
 I am non-Executive Director of both North East Ambulance Service and North East England Chamber of Commerce.
-I am proud to serve as a Foundation Governor and am committed to ensure every child here gets the opportunity, and is encouraged, to achieve to their full potential.
+I am proud to serve as a Trustee and am committed to ensure every child here gets the opportunity, and is encouraged, to achieve to their full potential.

 I serve as a Trustee representing the Bishop and Diocese of Newcastle-Upon-Tyne.
 Born and bred in the North East, I served for 12 years in the Royal Navy as a pilot in both fixed and rotary wing aircraft.
 I served operationally around the world including in Northern Ireland, Iraq and latterly in support of the campaign in Afghanistan.
 Retiring in 2011 I started a bespoke software business that grew rapidly and was sold as a group of companies in 2016.
 I have invested in 10 North East technology companies and am on the board of around half of those.
 I am the co-founder and Chairman of the dedicated Northern policy think tank – Policy North.
 I run a private charitable foundation and live and manage a country hall and estate in mid-Northumberland.
 I have a passion for investing in our children as future technologists and entrepreneurs.